byu-cpe/Maeser/sphinx-docs/user-setup/user_setup.md

 Maeser uses a program called [**Flask**](https://flask.palletsprojects.com/en/stable/) to render its web chat interface.
 There are several example Flask apps to choose from, and each type of application is organized into one of three directories based on chatbot behavior:

-- **`simple/`** contains scripts that separate each vectorstore into its own branch, forcing the chatbot to stick to one topic per conversation.
+- **`simple/`** contains scripts that separate each vector store into its own branch, forcing the chatbot to stick to one topic per conversation.
-- **`pipeline/`** contains scripts that combine all vectorstores into one chat branch, allowing the chatbot to dynamically choose the most relevant vectorstore when answering a user's question.
+- **`pipeline/`** contains scripts that combine all vector stores into one chat branch, allowing the chatbot to dynamically choose the most relevant vector store when answering a user's question.
-- **`universal/`** contains scripts that combine all vectorstores into one chat branch, like the `pipeline/` scripts, but also allow the chatbot to pull from multiple vectorstores when answering a user's question.
+- **`universal/`** contains scripts that combine all vector stores into one chat branch, like the `pipeline/` scripts, but also allow the chatbot to pull from multiple vector stores when answering a user's question.

 Pick the behavior of your choice, and choose one of the scripts to use for your application.
 If you are unsure which to choose, `universal/flask_universal.py` is recommended.